Skip to main content

 Certified practice activities are the restricted activities laid out in Section 8: Restricted Activities for Certified Practice of the RN Scope of Practice standard.
 Be familiar with the limits and conditions that you need to meet when practicing in one or more CP areas.

 The DSTs mentioned earlier set the parameters for certified practice activities—only those activities included in the DSTs are authorized.
-Certified Practice DSTs are maintained by the Nurses and Nurse Practitioners of BC (NNPBC) and the BC Centre on Substance Use (BCCSU) and can be accessed through their respective websites.
+Certified Practice DSTs and competencies are maintained by the Nurses and Nurse Practitioners of BC (NNPBC) and the BC Centre on Substance Use (BCCSU) and can be accessed through their respective websites.

 Prescribing